 Take a step back in time when you walk onto The Barns at Hamilton Station Vineyards.
 Nestled behind this farmhouse property, is a large white sided barn that houses the tasting room.
 The place dates back to 1910.
 Be sure to look up and take note of the wood rafters.
 Walk the well-worn floors then slide up to the tasting bar.
 Be sure to step out onto the porch to take in the lovely rural landscape with sloping yard and large pond.
-Dogs are welcome in the tasting room, on the patio and around the grounds.

 Photo inside the Tasting Room of The Barns at Hamilton Station Vineyards.
 Photo by Jeremy Glesner, All Rights Reserved